 Now, you might be wondering, "That chart looks difficult to make.
 How can I make my own in Excel?"
-Below, we'll review the simple three-step process to creating your own waterfall chart:
+Below, we'll review the simple process of creating your own waterfall chart.

 For example, are you tracking blog traffic numbers?
 Or perhaps you're looking at leads generated from a certain marketing campaign?
 Either way, before you can create a waterfall chart, you'll need to gather your data.

-In the example below, we decided to track blog traffic.
-Note: all numbers are arbitrary and not reflective of traffic to any blog.
+Note: all numbers in this example are arbitrary and not reflective of traffic to any blog.

 At this point, all the hard work is done.
 All you have to do is format your chart and make sure it looks how you want.

-Now, you can also create a waterfall chart in other dashboard tools.
-For example, HubSpot offers free marketing reporting tools that you can use to create charts.
-Here's how:
+The process of creating a waterfall chart manually can be a hassle.
+Luckily, you can also create a waterfall chart using a dedicated dashboard tool.
+For example, HubSpot offers marketing dashboard and reporting software that you can use to create charts.
+Here's how.

 Once you log in to your portal, hover over the Reports tab and click into the Analytics Tools.